mismaah/postgres-backup/README.md

 The databases to be backed up are based on the `DATABASES` env variable.
 The container will mount to a host directory `./data` where the backups will be stored.
 They will be in gzip format so would need to be unzipped before restoring.

+Can use cron from the host machine for scheduling to run the script.